Flooding in B.C. 'testing the resilience' of dairy farmers, says association

 "We have thousands and thousands of dairy cows on that prairie."

-Schwichtenberg had yet to hear of any losses of animals, but he said this week's flooding has put a strain on the industry still reeling from a disastrous summer.
+Schwichtenberg had yet to hear of any losses of animals, but he said this week's flooding has put a strain on the industry, which is still reeling from a disastrous summer.

 "We had a long, hot summer, we had a very poor growing season unless you had irrigation, the ongoing effects of COVID, and now we have this situation," he said.